BrunaLab/bruna-lab-website/content/home/hero.md

 advanced:
   css_class: fullscreen
 ---

-We study how deforestation, habitat fragmentation, climate change, and other human activities influence plant-animal interactions and plant population dynamics in tropical ecosystems.
+We study the consequences of deforestation, habitat fragmentation, climate change, and other human activities for plant-animal interactions and plant population dynamics.
+While we work in many ecosystems, most of our research is conducted in tropical rain forests and savannas.